AdaCore/training_material/courses/ada_essentials/050_array_types/07-looping_over_array_components.rst

 ------------------------------------------------

 * In Ada, objects are not initialized by default
-* To initialize an array, could initialize each component
+* An array can be initialized by initializing each component

    * But if the array type is used in multiple places, it would be better to initialize at the type level
    * No matter how many dimensions, there is only one component type